mociduki/Shopify_W22_DS_challenge/README.md

 ## Q1-b) What metric would you report for this dataset?
    1. To isolate the second item in a), the per_item_amount was defined as "order_amount/total_items".
+   1. order_amount for different payment methods, assuming that there may be different patterns or tendency for cash/debit/credit.
-   1. total_items / order
+   1. total_items / order: number of total items per order.
-   1. Number of orders / user
+   1. Number of orders per user.
-   1. Total amount / user
+   1. Total amount per user.
+Total amount spent by user.

 ## Q2-c) What is its value?
    The following analysis was carried out after excluding entries explained in a), assuing that the term 'user' corresponds to customer, not a shop employee.